View Print Version

 Hosts

 In the Pacific Northwest, pear psylla is a pest only of pear.
 Several other plants are transitory hosts and overwintering sites for winterform pear psylla adults.
-Pear psylla adults may feed on other deciduous fruit trees including apples, conifers and shrubs as they disperse from pear orchards in the fall and return in the spring (Horton et al., 1994).
-However, pear psylla does not reproduce on these transitory hosts (Kaloostian, 1970; Cooper et al., 2019).
-In addition, pear psylla adults will colonize ornamental Bradford pears (Pyrus calleryana) and nymphs can develop, however, populations in Bradford pears are much lower than commercial cultivars and it is unclear if immatures can complete development.
+Pear psylla adults may feed on other deciduous fruit trees including apples, conifers and shrubs as they disperse from pear orchards in the fall and return in the spring (Horton et al. 1994; Cooper et al. 2019).
+However, pear psylla does not reproduce on these transitory hosts (Kaloostian 1970; Cooper et al. 2019).

 Life stages